tyhdefu/economics-notes/src/micro/market_structures/monopoly.md

 The Law of Diminishing returns does not apply to Natural Monopolies because there is so much Capital, that you can keep adding variable factors to it.

 # Price Discrimination #
-Price discrimination is a way to reduce <a href="../surplus.html">consumer surplus</a>.
+Price discrimination is a way to reduce <a href="../surplus.html">consumer surplus</a> and turn in into producer surplus.

 You can eliminate consumer surplus with first degree price discrimination, in an auction.
 This allows you to extract the highest price from every consumer.